Photography (Plant problems)

 • Provide a variety of pictures.

-• Take pictures of the whole plant or mushroom.
+• Take pictures of the whole plant.

 4. Focus, focus, focus.